JusticeEli/shop-manager/README.md

 The [frontend](https://github.com/JusticeEli/ShopManagement/tree/branch_1#readme) communicating with this program is a Native android application written using `Java` and `Kotlin`.

-The android application uses a [Rest api](https://github.com/JusticeEli/shop-manager-api#readme) to communicate with the on-chain program ,the backend is build using `Rust actix-web framework`.
+The android application uses a [Rest api](https://github.com/JusticeEli/shop-manager-api#readme) to communicate with the on-chain program ,the [backend](https://github.com/JusticeEli/shop-manager-api#readme) is build using `Rust actix-web framework`.

+## Tech Stack
+- Rust
+- Anchor Framework

 ## Development